 Add the sugar to the water along with the yeast and stir well until it dissolves Leave for 15 minutes allowing the yeast to ferment and bubble

-In a large bowl, add the salt and flour, oil followed by the yeast liquid and bring together.
+In a large bowl, add the salt, flour and oil followed by the yeast liquid and bring together.
 To knead by hand, turn out onto a floured surface and knead well for 10 minutes.
 If you are using a stand mixer, knead for 8 minutes on the lowest setting, and if you are using a food processor knead for 1 minute using a dough blade

 Place the kneaded dough ball into a large mixing bowl and cover with cling film or damp tea cloth, leave to rise for around 2 hours or until doubled in size.
 If the room is cold, turn on the oven on at the lowest setting then turn OFF and transfer the dough to prove inside